sadaymalla/Pharmacy-Claims-Fraud-Detection/README.md

 Run preprocessing and anomaly detection on claims CSV:

-python main.py -- --etl --csv <name>.csv
+python main.py -- --etl --csv claim_data_name.csv

 This will: